-- 1. Open the File verification tool with one of the following methods: - In a web browser, open https://notary.acronis.com/verify. - On the sidebar of Acronis Cyber Protect Home Office, click Backup, select a notarized backup, and then click Open File verification tool on the right panel. - 2.
+- 1. Open the File verification tool with one of the following methods: - In a web browser, open https://notary.acronis.com/verify. - On the sidebar of Acronis True Image, click Backup, select a notarized backup, and then click Open File verification tool on the right panel. - 2.
 In File Explorer, browse to the file that you want to verify, and then drag it to the web browser window.

-If a notarized backup is stored on Acronis Cloud, you can also verify a backed-up file's authenticity in the Acronis Cloud web application.
+If a notarized backup is stored on Acronis Cloud, you can also verify a backed-up file's authenticity in Acronis Cloud.